mbellehumeur/SlicerCastInterface/README.md

 ### Cast Description

+Cast is focused on desktop integration of all healthcare applications.
+It is not restricted to a specific data format and does not mandate the development of authorization scoping features

 In addition to distributing FHIRcast events, Cast allows the following:

  - Request data from applications such as worklist context, report content, DICOM instance, DICOM metadata, JPEG/PNG screenshots, scene views, etc.